Antonio J. García

 Michael BrothersPercussion

-Michael Brothers is Director of Jazz and Percussion Studies at Southeastern Louisiana University.
-He teaches Applied Percussion to undergraduate and graduate percussion majors, and courses in Percussion Methods, Percussion Pedagogy, Jazz History and Jazz Pedagogy.
-He is Director of the University Jazz Ensemble, the University Percussion Ensemble and the Spirit of the Southland Drumline.
+Michael Brothers is the retired Director of Jazz and Percussion Studies at Southeastern Louisiana University.
+He established the Jazz Studies degree and revitalized the annual Bill Evans Jazz Festival into the major educational event it is today.
+His teaching included Applied Percussion to undergraduate and graduate percussion majors, and courses in Percussion Methods, Percussion Pedagogy, Jazz History and Jazz Pedagogy.
+He was Director of the University Jazz Ensemble, University Percussion Ensemble and the Spirit of the Southland Drumline.

 Margaret BantonSaxophone